Anonymised assessment and exam registration

 All rescheduling of LTH exams shall be done by/via LTH’s schedule officers!
 They will make sure that the schedule and room booking are changed, and subsequently modified in the exam registration module in Ladok.

-Administrators and teaching staff at the departments are only authorised to enter and make changes, through the Ladok portal for staff, to other types of assessment (i.e. other than written invigilated exams) for which they want students to register.
-The exams that have already been entered may only be changed by LTH’s schedule officers.
+Administrators and teaching staff at the departments can add or change other types of assessment (i.e. other than written invigilated exams) for which they want students to register.
+They can also add/change information of the transfered exams.

 If studies combine an LTH course and a course at another faculty (with a different course code), the respective rules for each faculty applies for each course.